The History of Amateur Radio

 Between 1835 and 1836 Morse invented a first code made of numbers associated to a dictionnary to use with a key to fasten communications.
 The message was recorded on a long moving strip of paper.
-To the operator's skills to decode and interpret the code in real time, and to transcribe it into numbers and letters as he heard it.
-But this is not the Morse code yet but rather a telegraph code that requested a dictionnary to code words.
+To the operator's skills to decode and interpret the message in real time, and to transcribe it into numbers and letters as he heard it.
+But it was not the Morse code yet but rather a telegraph code that requested a dictionnary to code words.

 The Morse and Q codes

 Recall that the Morse code invented in 1835 is a system of representing letters, numbers and punctuation marks by means of a coded signal sent intermittently like the two samples displayed below demonstrates.
 These pure tones travel much easier than a modulated voice across QRM.
 Even weak signals emitted at 5 W pass through interference or fading, hence the power of this mode of communication.
 The characters sent were associated to abbreviations representing words or full sentenses to fasten communications in limiting the risk of error.